zion-group/BasejumpDoc/source/bsg_misc.rst

   .. image :: image/bsg_dff_en_bypass.svg

   When enable is 1, input data is stored into the register and bypassed to the output port at the same time.
+The module consists of a bsg_dff_en and a bypass lane.

 ************************
 bsg_dff_reset_en_bypass